 14 days commencing:

-Our genetics and lifestyle hold the keys to so much.
+Genetics meets lifestyle – they both hold the keys to so much.
 The more we know, the greater chance we have at developing breakthrough cures and treatments.
 Study Medicine with us and we’ll get there faster.
-You’ll learn a broad base of knowledge and skills, covering topics from human disease, to developmental biology, stem cells and regenerative medicine.
+You’ll learn a broad base of knowledge and skills, covering topics from human disease, to developmental biology, stem cells or regenerative medicine.

 It’s all about balance.
 Study with us at Cambridge and we’ll help you embrace everything the city has to offer – from socialising with new friends with shared interests to field trips and excursions for practical lessons you just can’t learn from a textbook.
 We understand students.
 We make sure you’re stimulated with a social calendar that packs it all in, from traditional guided tours of the University museums to a tranquil afternoon punting on the River Cam.